GEM-benchmark/NL-Augmenter/transformations/simple_ciphers/README.md

 Gur erq sbk whzcrq bire gur ynml qbt.
 ```

-These transformations all change the input in ways that should be fairly easy for humans to decipher, but which will make the task far more difficult for existing language models.
+These transformations all change the input in ways that should be fairly easy for humans to decipher, but which will make interpreting the text far more difficult for existing language models.

 ## What tasks does it intend to benefit?